LinguaPhylo/linguaPhylo.github.io/tutorials/time-stamped-data.md

 This block is to define and also describe your models and parameters used in the Bayesian phylogenetic analysis.
 Therefore, your results could be reproduced by other researchers using the same model.

-In this analysis, we will use the HKY model with estimated frequencies for all three partitions, and share the strict clock model and a Kingman coalescent tree generative distribution across partitions.
+In this analysis, we will use three HKY models with estimated frequencies for each of three partitions, and share the strict clock model and a Kingman coalescent tree generative distribution across partitions.
+But we are also interested about the relative substitution rate for each of three partitions.

-We also define the priors for the following parameters:
+So, we define the priors for the following parameters:
 1. the effective population size _Θ_;
-2. the clock rate _mu_;
+2. the general clock rate _clockRate_
+3. the relative substitution rates _mu_ which has 3 dimensions;
-3. the transition/transversion ratio _kappa_;
+4. the transition/transversion ratio _kappa_ which also has 3 dimensions;
-4. the base frequencies _pi_.
+5. the base frequencies _pi0_, _pi1_, and _pi2_.

-Of course, except of _Θ_, we will have 3 parameters each regarding to the 3 partitions.
+The benefit of using 3 relative substitution rates here instead of 3 clock rates is that we could use the DeltaExchangeOperator to these relative rates in the MCMC sampling to help the converagence.

 Please note the tree here is already the time tree, the age direction will have been processed in `data` block.